 These statements are true among the entire human race.
 So, when we disagree with people, we are likely to raise resentment.
-As a result, it might be a good idea to strengthen our soft-skills – our people skills – when dealing with conflicts.
-If we find ourselves in a tense situation, and we raise our voice, the other party is likely to respond in kind.
-This will usually escalate the situation quickly.
-Understanding this human nature is one of the first and most important steps in anger management.
+As a result, it might be a good idea to strengthen our soft skills – what psychologists call emotional intelligence – when dealing with conflicts.
+Poor communication often leads to conflict.
+For instance, if we find ourselves in a tense situation, and we naturally want to raise our voice.
+The other party is likely to respond in kind.
+This will usually escalate the conflict quickly.

 7 Turnkey Conflict Resolution Strategies for Your Office Team

 - Be slow to anger-especially over petty issues.

 - Instead of telling people they are wrong, point out mistakes indirectly.